jakebeckstrom/jakebeckstrom/README.md

 ### Hi there 👋

+Complete Listing of my projects and projects I have contributed to:

+Projects done through the University of Minnesota
+ - Senior-design-project

+Personal Projects
+ - Guess-who-game(api) and frontend (web app)

 <!--
 **jakebeckstrom/jakebeckstrom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.